This is the multi-page printable view of this section. Click here to print.

 }

-4. Background workers
+Background workers

 Background workers are separate threads spawned for each background task like:

-• Data retention -> This backfround worker uses retention-on-memory parameter in the config.json and sets a looping interval for the user-given time.
+• Data retention -> This background worker uses retention-on-memory parameter in the config.json and sets a looping interval for the user-given time.
 It ticks until the given interval is reached and then releases all the Buffers in CCMS which are less than the user-given time.

-fig : In this example, we assume that we insert data continuously in CCMS with retension period of 48 hrs.
+In this example, we assume that we insert data continuously in CCMS with retention period of 48 hrs.
 So the background worker will always check with an interval of retention-period/2.
 In the example, it is necessary to check every 24 hrs so that the CCMS can retain data of 48 hrs overall.
 Once it reaches 72 hrs, background worker releases the first 24 hours of data from the in-memory database.

-• Data archiving -> This background worker uses interval from thearchive parameter in the config.json and sets a looping interval for the user-given time.
+• Data archiving -> This background worker uses interval from the archive parameter in the config.json and sets a looping interval for the user-given time.
 It ticks until the given interval is reached and zips all the checkpointed files which are before the user-given time in the interval sub-parameter.
 Once the checkpointed files are zipped, they are deleted from the checkpointing directory.

-• Graceful shutdown handler -> This is a special background worker that detects system or keyboard interrupts like Ctrl+C or Ctrl+Z. In case of an interrupt, it is essential to save the data from the in-memory databse.
+• Graceful shutdown handler -> This is a special background worker that detects system or keyboard interrupts like Ctrl+C or Ctrl+Z. In case of an interrupt, it is essential to save the data from the in-memory database.
 There can be a case when the CCMS contains data just in the memory and it has not been checkpointed.
 So this background worker scans for the Buffers that have not been checkpointed and writes them to the checkpoint files before shutting down the CCMS.

-5. Reusing the buffers in CCMS
+Reusing the buffers in cc-metric-store

-This section explain how CCMS handles the buffer reusability once the buffers are released by the retention background worker.
+This section explain how CCMS handles the buffer re usability once the buffers are released by the retention background worker.

 In this example, we extend the previous example and assume that the retention background worker releases every last buffer from each level i.e. node and node-level metrics.
 Each buffer that is about to be unlinked from the buffer chain will not be freed from memory, but instead will be unlinked and stored in the memory pool as shown.
 This allow buffer reusability whenever the buffers reaches the BUFFER_CAP limit and each metric requests new buffers.